hsdenx/tbot/doc/sphinx/source/guide.rst

 Simply open this html file with a broswer, and you should see the "nice log".

 !
-The html file nees the css style sheet file "log/multiplexed_tbotlog.css" file
+The html file needs the css style sheet file "log/multiplexed_tbotlog.css" file

 tbot guide backend ToDo